-8.3.1 Parameter space dimension reduction and Model order reduction
+8.3.1 Parameter space dimension reduction and Model order reduction tini, Ricardo Baptista, Daniele Bigoni, Olivier Zahm.

-Participants Mohamed Reda El Amri, Arthur Macherey, Youssef Marzouk, Clémentine Prieur, Alessio Spantini, Ricardo Baptista, Daniele Bigoni, Olivier Zahm.
+Participants: Arthur Macherey, Youssef Marzouk, Clémentine Prieur, Alessio Span-

-Numerical models describing the evolution of the system (ocean + atmosphere) contain a large number of parameters which are generally poorly known.
+Numerical models describing the evolution of the system (ocean + atmosphere) or any numerical models describing the evolution of a complex dynamical system (e.g., the evolution of a pandemic) contain a large number of parameters which are generally poorly known.
 The reliability of the numerical simulations strongly depends on the identification and calibration of these parameters from observed data.
 In this context, it seems important to understand the kinds of low-dimensional structure that may be present in geophysical models and to exploit this low-dimensional structure with appropriate algorithms.
-We focus in the team, on parameter space dimension reduction techniques, low-rank structures and transport maps techniques for probability measure approximation.
+We focus in the team, on parameter space dimension reduction techniques, reduced bases, low-rank structures and transport maps techniques for probability measure approximation.